The Spitfire Grill: Background

-Reception
+Release

+Critical reception

-The film received mixed to negative reviews.
+The Spitfire Grill received mixed to negative reviews.

 Critics generally were impressed by the film's efforts, but felt that the script was too underdeveloped and too similar to other films.
 Roger Ebert wrote "Watching this plot unfold, I was remembering last week's Heavy, which also premiered at Sundance; its cafe was run by an older woman (Shelley Winters), and had a veteran waitress (Deborah Harry) and a young waitress (Liv Tyler), and had a regular customer whose name was Leo, not Joe, although he was played by Joe Grifasi.
 Also echoing in the caverns of my memory were several other movies about stalwart women running cafes and striding above the local gossip: The Ballad of the Sad Cafe, Fried Green Tomatoes, Staying Together and of course Bagdad Cafe."
 Ebert also reviewed the film with Gene Siskel, each giving a thumbs down.

 Robert Roten of the Laramie Movie Scope wrote "this light character study explodes into a full blown melodrama at the end using a bunch of tired old clichés, like misplaced money, your standard hermit in the woods and an almost laughably melodramatic drowning.
 Give us a break.
 With a more imaginative story, this could have been a great movie, but as it is, it's just a C+."

 The Spitfire Grill currently holds a 38% rating on Rotten Tomatoes, based on 29 reviews.